perkerperk/PDFmerger/README.md

 Tip: Press enter after you save a file to a PDF to continue to the next file.

-How to use: select your document(s) and click okay.
+How to use: select your document(s) and click ok.

 ![Application](https://i.imgur.com/xlEcUEl.png)